anmho/fabflix/README.md

 - # Master/Slave
     - #### Include the filename/path of all code/configuration files in GitHub of routing queries to Master/Slave SQL.
-    - Database.java, AppConfig.java, app.properties. /etc/nginx/*.usefabflix.com
+    - Database.java, AppConfig.java, app.properties. /etc/nginx/*.usefabflix.com. add frontend and backend domains to recaptcha console

     - #### How read/write requests were routed to Master/Slave SQL?
     - nginx load balancing, sticky session,